-Materials and labels
+Fabrics and labels

-ORGANIC COTTON & GOTS
+ECO COTTON & GOTS

-Cotton has been labelled as the most valuable non-food agricultural product and the world's dirtiest crop.
-Vomiting, paralysis, incontinence, coma, seizures and even death are some of the many side effects that farmers and children in Third World countries suffer when regularly exposed to pesticides, many of which are banned or restricted for use in the West.
-With more than 90% of the world's cotton farmers living in developing countries, these pesticides are used in areas where illiteracy levels are high and safety awareness is low, with all the risks of harm to people and the environment: "The dangers that poor illiterate children and farmers live with to keep our clothes cheap is unacceptable." (source: Environmental Justice Foundation, Steve Trent)
+Cotton has been labeled the most valuable non-food agricultural product and the world's most nasty crop.
+Vomiting, paralysis, incontinence, coma, seizures, and even death are some of the many side effects farmers and children in third world countries suffer when regularly exposed to pesticides, many of which are banned or restricted in the West.
+With over 90% of the world's cotton farmers living in developing countries, these pesticides are used in areas where illiteracy is high and safety awareness low, resulting in harmful risks to people and the environment: "The dangers that poor, illiterate children and farmers have to live with to keep our clothes cheap is unacceptable." (source: Environmental Justice Foundation, Steve Trent)

-SYNTHETIC FIBRES, OEKO-TEX STANDARD 100, ISO, UNI
+SYNTHETIC FIBERS, OEKO-TEX STANDARD 100, ISO, UNI

 OEKO-TEX STANDARD 100